Director: Russell L. Margolis, M.D.

 Chiang C-H, Su Y, Wen Z, Yoritomo N, Ross CA, Margolis RL (co-corresponding author), Song H, Ming G-l.
 Integration-free induced pluripotent stem cells derived from schizophrenia patients with a DISC1 mutation.
 Molecular Psychiatry 16 (2011):358-60.

-Work on all of these projects is performed in close collaboration with Dr. Christopher Ross, Dr. Fred Nucifora, and Dr. Misha Pletnikov within the Division of Neurobiology and Drs.
-Troncoso and Pletnikova in the Department of Pathology.
+Work on all of these projects is performed in close collaboration with Drs.
+Christopher Ross, Fred Nucifora, Dobrila Rudnicki, and Misha Pletnikov within the Division of Neurobiology, and Drs.
+Juan Troncoso and Olga Pletnikova in the Department of Pathology, and Drs.
+Peter van Zijl, Peter Baker, Richard Eden, Jun Hua, Craig Jones, Susumu Mori, and James Pekkar of the Kirby Center and Department of Radiology.